Code-Institute-Submissions/TGC-Project-1/README.md

   <br>
 - Course (_Page3_)
   - Full banner background images to showcase the specific service
-  - Accordion buttons that display information of the service, maximizing space and keeping the page clean
+  - Accordion buttons that display information of the service on click, maximizing space and keeping the page clean
   <br>
 - Trainer (_Page4_)
   - Profile Page of the Therapist